 With ample space and advanced safety features, the Blazer ensures every journey is as enjoyable as the destination.

 Canterbury Village adds flavor to the summer with events catering to food lovers and families alike.
-Don’t miss the Taco Fest (June 20-22) with eating contests and live wrestling, the Barbecue Festival (August 1-3) featuring yard games and award-winning barbecue teams, the Michigan Made Festival (August 23-24) for handcrafted goodies, and Donut Fest (September 6-7).
+Don’t miss the Barbecue Festival (August 1-3) featuring yard games and award-winning barbecue teams, the Michigan Made Festival (August 23-24) for handcrafted goodies, and Donut Fest (September 6-7).
 Each event features delicious foods and family-friendly activities, promising enjoyable weekends for everyone.

 71485 North Avenue, Armada